Junnnnnnnnnnn/log_server_docker/README_en.md

 ```
 > View logs containing the specific string for the desired project.

+## prometheus
+Metrics are categorized by the `job name` set in [prometheus.yml](prometheus.yml)

 ## Notes
 - All containers are part of the `app network`.
 - When accessing the `loki container`, use `loki:3100` instead of `localhost:3100`.

+> ❗ When deploying to development or production servers, set the app domain and grafana domain.